-Why not integrate teachings of other religions with Catholic spirituality?
+Why not integrate other religious teachings with Catholicism?

 Dear Father John, the Church has clearly taught that there is truth and good in other religions – so why then is it a problem to integrate the truths found in prayer traditions outside of Christianity with Christian prayer methods?

 This is a great question, especially for today’s world, in which religious tolerance is spoken about by so many different groups (though not all) as a universal value.
 Sometimes we can confuse openness and respect for believers in other religious with the sin of religious indifference Religious indifference can consist either in ignoring the authentic demands of religion, or in believing that all religions are the same.
 This question is also a good one because it shows the connection between doctrine and practice.
 What we believe about God, ourselves, and the world affects how we behave and the choices we make.
 So let’s start by clarifying the doctrine a bit, and then finish with some comments on the practical side.

 Starting with Some Doctrine

 Here is what the Catechism actually says about the “truth and goodness” found in non-Christian religions (#843):